rcousens/listy/README.md

 Features
 ========

 - Doxygen documentation generation is built-in by default.
 If their guidelines are followed, HTML documentation will be updated automatically subsequent to compilation.
-Otherwise, please alter the config.txt file to disable documentation generation.
+Otherwise, please alter the config file to disable documentation generation.

 - CMake, configured to produce multiple executables and cross-platform builds:
 	- one for each file's unit tests